 Shelters are, as already mentioned, trying to decrease the number of animals in them so they also implement policies where owners are required to neuter their pets after adoption.
 In one study, it was shown that animals are more likely to behave better based on whether they were intact or not, not whether they were male or female (Grigg et al, 2019).
 Additionally, in a study conducted in 2009 by Downes et al, one of the largest factors for pet-ownership in Ireland was whether the dog or cat was altered.
 This study also helped to establish the commonalty and necessity of neutering because of the extent of benefits that both the animal and the owner receive from it (Root, 2002).

 Some downfalls for neutering include that it prevents the animal from reproducing as mentioned before, and that after puberty for males, this technique is obsolete in fixing behavioral issues.
-In multiple studies it has been supported that neutering after puberty does not help change behaviors like dog-dog aggression and marking tendencies (O’Heare, 2003Grigg et al, 2019).
+In multiple studies it has been supported that neutering after puberty does not help change behaviors like dog-dog aggression and marking tendencies (O’Heare, 2003; Grigg et al, 2019).
 Even so, this procedure allows the majority of animals to lead healthy and fulfilling lives afterwards.

 Declawing

 Declawing is an irreversible procedure that involves removing the front claws and sometimes back claws of a cat.
 Declawing is also known as an onychectomy, or the removal of claws surgically by means of amputation.
 That is correct, the amputation.
 Specifically, the amputation of either all of or part of the distal phalanges.
 This procedure was first used because it deters cats from being able to destroy furniture and other household items by scratching.
-However, scratching is instinct to cats and is completely natural, so there has been debate as to whether this is humane.
+However, scratching is instinct to cats and is completely natural, so there has been much debate as to whether this is humane.

 Cats are usually declawed when their owners want to make sure the cat is not harming other humans, cats, or household objects (Ha , 2016).
 In some situations, declawing allows for a cat to keep its home and save the shelter some room.
 In extreme cases, like the owner has a compromised immune system, declawing a cat means that the cat gets to stay with its owner, rather than be isolated in a shelter, either waiting to be adopted or euthanized.
 In multiple surveys of cat owners, those that opted to have their cats declawed showed an increase in quality of their relationship with their cats, showing why this might be a positive choice (Ha, 2016).